Idhayathirudan

-Idhaya Thirudan is a 2006 Indian Tamil-language romantic action film written and directed by Saran.
+Idhayathirudan (Note: Alternatively spelt as Idhayaththirudan.) is a 2006 Indian Tamil-language romantic action film written and directed by Saran.
 The film stars Ravi Mohan (credited as Jayam Ravi) and Kamna Jethmalani, while Prakash Raj, Vani Viswanath, Santhanam, Kalpana, and Nassar play supporting roles.
 The soundtrack was composed by Bharadwaj.

 Plot

 A young woman posts her pictures online and emails them to a fictitious address; to her surprise, a person actually exists at the address.
 They meet and eventually fall in love, but a police officer poses trouble because he is interested in the girl.

 Production

 The film was shot at locations including Chennai, Mumbai, Bangalore, Austria and Italy.
 The songs were shot at locations including Germany, Austria, Mumbai, Alapuzha in Kerala, and the Guindy Race Course in Chennai.

 Soundtrack

 The soundtrack was composed by Bharadwaj.
 The lyrics of the songs were written by Vairamuthu.